SueMottet/kickstarter-analysis/README.md

 ### Outcomes based on Launch Date
 The analysis provides insights into which months were most successful for launch and which campaign goal ranges were most successful.
 ## Data distribution - successful campaigns versus failed campaigns
-#### 1. Average Goals (Means)
-* Successful Theater play projects on average had goals of a little over $5000
-* Failed Theater play projects on average had goals of a little over $10,000
-#### 2. Median Goals
-* Successful Theater play projects had median goals of a little over $3000
-* Failed Theater play projects had median goals of a little over $3000
-## Data spread
-  -Range
-  -Variance
-  -Standard deviation
-  - quartiles

-### Outcomes based on Goals
-- What can you conclude about the Outcomes based on Goals?
-## Data distribution - successful campaigns versus failed campaigns
  - How is the data distributed
    - Mean -  if every data point contributed the same amount what would that amount be
    - Median - where is the midpoint of the data